 Determination of significance

-1. The power-generating modules shall comply with the requirements on the basis of the voltage level of their connection point and their maximum capacity according to the categories set out in paragraph 2.
+1. The power-generating modules shall comply with the requirements on the basis of their maximum capacity according to the categories set out in paragraph 2.

 2. Power-generating modules within the following categories shall be considered as significant: